react-navigation/react-navigation/packages/react-native-tab-view/README.md

 #### Props

 - `getLabelText` - optional callback which receives the current scene and returns the tab label
+- `getAccessible` - optional callback which receives the current scene and returns a boolean indicating whether a tab is accessible
+- `getAccessibilityLabel` - optional callback which receives the current scene and returns an accessibility label for the tab
+- `getTestID` - optional callback which receives the current scene and returns a test id for the tab
 - `renderIcon` - optional callback which receives the current scene and returns a React Element to be used as a icon
 - `renderLabel` - optional callback which receives the current scene and returns a React Element to be used as a label
 - `renderIndicator` - optional callback which receives the current scene and returns a React Element to be used as a tab indicator